-does not receive a probe reply from j within T_o seconds, PROBE-TIMEOUT_i(j) fires.
+Nodes are marked faulty in PROBE-TIMEOUT_i.
+If i does not receive a probe reply from j within T{out} seconds, PROBE-TIMEOUT_i(j) fires.
 Probes are retried a few times and we use a large timeout to reduce the probability of false positives, i.e., marking a live node faulty.
 But if no reply is received after the maximum number of retries, j is marked faulty.
-Currently, MSPastry uses max-probe-retries = 2 and $T_o = 3s$ (same as the TCP SYN timeout).
+Currently, MSPastry uses max-probe-retries = 2 and $T{out} = 3s$ (same as the TCP SYN timeout).
 We experimented with other values but this setting provides a good tradeoff between the probability of false positives and overhead across a large range of environments.

-A node that is marked faulty is removed from the routing state and added to failed_i, and done-probing_i is invoked.
-If there are no outstanding probes and the leaf set is not complete, done-probing_i initiates a leaf set repair.
+A node that is marked faulty is removed from the routing state and added to $failed_i$, and $done-probing_i$ is invoked.
+If there are no outstanding probes and the leaf set is not complete, $done-probing_i$ initiates a leaf set repair.
 This is achieved simply by probing the leftmost node in the leaf set if the left side of the leaf set has less than l/2 nodes and similarly for the right side.
-It is important to prevent repair from propagating dead nodes, otherwise, dead nodes could because a node never inserts another node in its leaf set without receiving a message directly from that node.
+It is important to prevent repair from propagating dead nodes.
+Otherwise, it could bounce dead nodes back and forth between two nodes.
+We avoid this problem because a node never inserts another node in its leaf set without receiving a message directly from that node.